xuanpingren/chew-apache2/README.md

 Output
 ------

-The first line contains three numbers.
-The first number is the total number of visits (IPs) within log_filename, the second number is the total number of IPs that are not in list cut_ip, and the last number is the number of unique IPs from the second number.
+The first line gives of a summary of visits.
+It contains three numbers.
+The first number is the total number of visits (IPs) within `log_filename`, the second number is the total number of IPs that are not in list `cut_ip`, and the last number is the number of unique IPs from the second number.

+You can search for `**` for remaining summaries.